kulya/jmeter-gradle-plugin/README.md

 =====
 1) Create a build.gradle file in the root directory of the project, and include the JMeter plugin as follows:
+If you use plugin version before 1.3.1 please use next code to setup project

     apply plugin: 'jmeter'